rschristopher/ischristtrue.com/src/modern-views/money-wealth.md

 Good money is the fruit of good work, and it belongs to God (as all things do).
 It is never your money, never your wealth, but it is in your possession as a steward; God has granted you the responsibility to lead and direct the work of others.
 Such an awesome responsibility is a blessing and a temptation -- a certain snake will whisper his familiar line, that "ye shall be as gods".

+Good money must also be *produced* through good work.
+That is, money production must be good, must glorify God.

 But it is God's sovereignty.
 It is His money.
 If you confuse it with yours then this is to give in to the serpent.
-This is where the rich falls to pride, and the poor to envy.
+This is where the rich man falls to pride, and the poor man to envy.

-Shoulder the burden responsibly, knowing it is God's money no matter where it goes, abd that it is in your hands for a reason, that you have been tasked by God.
+Shoulder the burden responsibly, knowing it is God's money no matter where it goes, and that it is in your hands for a reason, that you have been tasked by God.
 If you find yourself with money, pray for wisdom sufficient for such a challenge.

 work, proof of work